 The school supplies section always calls my name this time of year.
 Can you hear it?
 Sharp pencils . . . colorful notebooks . . . pretty folders . . . spiffy new backpacks!
-As tempting as it is to buy yet another new box of Crayolas, the best prevention for overspending this time of year is a little advance preparation.
+As tempting as it is to buy yet another new box of Crayolas, the best prevention for overspending for back to school is a little advance preparation.

 Get Organized.
 Save Time and Money

-Figure out what you and your students really need and write it down on a list.
+Figure out what you and your students really need for back to school and write it down on a list.
 If your child is attending school outside the home, you should have a list from the teacher or district of everything you need.
 If you’re homeschooling, think about what you’ll really use.
-For us, printer paper and ink are probably our most-used supplies.
+For us, Staedtler pencils, printer paper, and ink are probably our most-used supplies.

 Instead of wandering the aisles tossing things in your cart, take your list with you to the store and stick to it!
 As tempting as all those cute ‘Minions’ notebooks are, limit how many extras each child can choose.
 Set a limit in advance so there won’t be any misunderstandings at the check out line.